abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - `log10(100)` is like asking: how many `10s` do we need to multiply together to get `100`? - `10 * 10 = 100` --> `2`
     ![log](./img/log.png)

 - The value `b` is known as the base of the logarithm.
-The most common base for the logarithm function in computer science is `2`,
+The most common base for the logarithm function in computer science is `2`

   - as computers store integers in **binary**, and because a common operation in many algorithms is to repeatedly divide an input in half.
-In fact, this base is so common that we will typically omit it from the notation when it is `2`.
-That is, for us,
+  - In fact, this base is so common that we will typically omit it from the notation when it is `2`.
+That is, for us:

     ```sh
     log(n) = log2(n)